0

 However, the F85 also comes with 6 levels of power decline, giving you the extra option of training downhill.

-If you’re an elite runner, looking for a treadmill that can handle serious mileage week in and week out, I think it makes sense to go with the F85 and its stronger motor.
+If you’re an elite runner, looking for a treadmill that can handle serious mileage week in and week out, having the F85’s stronger motor would be beneficial.

 But the rest of us should do just fine with the muscle the F80 is packing.